5. Selection and Recruitment

 C. Criminal History Screening

-In accordance with procedures approved by the Nebraska Supreme Court, a criminal background check will be conducted after a conditional offer of employment is extended, with continued employment contingent upon a satisfactory result of the background check.
-The employee shall be required to sign a statement of understanding regarding the criminal background check and conditional job offer.
+In accordance with procedures approved by the Nebraska Judicial Branch, a criminal background check will be conducted.
+This can be done before or after a conditional offer of employment is extended, with employment contingent upon a satisfactory result of the background check.

 unanimous